Kifayat-Sayed/Customer-Booking-Prediction---British-Airways/README.md

 ## Acknowledgment

-This project was completed as part of a **Data Science Internship / Job Simulation**, and I am sincerely grateful to **British Airways** for providing the dataset, business context, and the opportunity to work on such a meaningful problem.
+This project was completed as part of a **Data Science Internship / Job Simulation**, simulating real-world challenges in the airline industry.

+I would like to sincerely thank:

+- **British Airways** for providing the project, dataset, and the opportunity to work on a practical and impactful business case.
+- The organizers and mentors who guided the simulation and ensured a structured, industry-aligned learning experience.
-Thank you for the opportunity to contribute, learn, and apply machine learning to a real-world airline booking scenario.
+- Everyone involved for enabling me to apply machine learning techniques to real-world customer behavior modeling and gain hands-on experience in predictive analytics.

----

 ---